zhprm1992/DINEOF-plus/README.md

 ## Usage

-You can direnctly run the function DINEOFplus in MATLAB environment.
+You can directly run the function DINEOFplus in MATLAB environment.

 ## Citation